NeKoRoSYS/NeKoRoSHELL/README.md

 | Dmenu Overhaul - Replace wofi with rofi | ⏳ |
 | Support for other distros | ⏳ |

 wallust seems to be bad at handling light mode.
 It just inverts everything and call's it a day.
 I don't like that. pywal16 may be slower but it actually correctly represents colors in light mode without gimmicky workarounds.
+If anyone can tell me how to fix this, I might actually consider the switch but for now I'll go with pywal16.

 The following are what NeKoRoDOTS currently offers:
 - **One-tap Installer Script**